GTRONICK/MKS_ROBIN_E3D_Latest_Marlin/README.md

 # MKS_ROBIN_E3D_2.0.7.2
-Configuration and BIN file for MKS Robin E3D, for Ender 3
+Configuration and BIN file for MKS Robin E3D, for Ender 3 and BMG (Dual gear with reduction) Extruder.
+Steps setted to: 80 80 400 404.3

+*(Original steps configuration is: 80 80 400 93)*

 Based on Marlin 2.0.7.2.